imbus/robotframework-debuglibrary/readme.md

 Use `exit` or keys `Ctrl+D` to exit the interactive shell.

-The interactive shell support auto-completion for robotframework keywords and commands.
-Try input BuiltIn. then hit `Control + Space` key to feeling it.
+The interactive shell supports auto-completion for robotframework keywords and commands.
+Try input BuiltIn. then hit `Control + Space` key to feel it.

 You can use the `F5` key to enable or disable live completion.
 Live completion ON:
 ![live completion](res/live_completion.gif)

-You can use the `F12` key to enable or disable mouse support within shell.
+You can use the `F12` key to enable or disable mouse support within the shell.
 Mouse support ON:
 ![toglle mouse on](res/toggle_mouse_on.gif)
 To be able to scroll, disable mouse support.